-A number of states on Wednesday are employing inventive ways to get residents to open an account as the country celebrates their potential advantages.
-In Vermont, for example, every baby born on May 29 will get $100 deposited in a state-sponsored 529 plan.
+A number of states on Friday are using inventive ways to get residents to open an account as the country celebrates their potential advantages.
+In Minnesota, for example, every account opened between May 26 and May 31 can receive a $50 match.

 At a time when mounting student loan debt is burdening many Americans, the plans can be a way to limit how much families need to borrow for higher education.
-Outstanding student loan debt hit $1.46 trillion at the end of last year, according to data from the Federal Reserve Bank of New York, second only to mortgage debt as a share of Americans’ total debt burdens.
+Outstanding student loan debt hit more than $1.5 trillion this year, according to data from the Federal Reserve Bank of New York.
+Education debt is second only to mortgage debt as a share of Americans’ total debt burdens.